 (THIS POST PROBABLY CONTAINS AFFILIATE LINKS.
 OUR FULL DISCLOSURE POLICY IS REALLY BORING, BUT YOU CAN FIND IT HERE.)

-The big blog host debate these days: Bluehost vs Siteground… what’s the best hosting company for beginner bloggers?
+The big blog host debate these days: Bluehost vs Siteground… what’s the best hosting company for beginner (or intermediate) bloggers?

 There was no Bluehost vs Siteground debate when I started my blog on Bluehost.
-And for the last year I have recommended hosting with Bluehost to my readers.
-And I personally have never had any real issues with Bluehost.
-Their customer service has been ok and my site was only down three times over the past year.
-(I figured that’s bound to happen now and then.)
+And for the first year I blogged, I recommended hosting with Bluehost to my readers.
+And I personally never thought I had any real issues with Bluehost.
+Their customer service had been ok and my site was only down three times in one year.
+(I figured that’s bound to happen once in a while.)
 Plus they seemed to be the cheapest option out there when I started my blog.
 And everyone was recommending them.

 So why on earth would I switch hosting companies?

 It started with page load speed.
 It seems like a pretty simple thing, but it was really getting to be a big deal for me.
 (With a faster load speed you will have a lower bounce rate and a higher ad income.
-I can not afford to allow my pages to take 13 seconds to load… and that’s where I was with my load speed.)
+I can not afford to allow my pages to take 13 seconds to load… and that’s where I was with my load speed on Bluehost.)

-Siteground came very highly recommended by some bloggers I really respect, so I had them run a test on my page load speed…and they told me that my page load speed wasn’t just bad – it was unacceptable.
+Siteground came very highly recommended by some bloggers I really respect (and also by my web developer), so I had them run a test on my page load speed…and they told me that my page load speed wasn’t just bad – it was unacceptable.
 13 seconds!
 It’s a wonder I had any traffic at all at that load time.
 I asked Siteground if they could guarantee me a faster load time if I moved my blog to them.
 And they said yes, absolutely.
 They showed me the following graph:

 (The results above are based on tests with real accounts on 12 of the most popular web hosts on the affiliate market: Bluehost, HostGator, iPage, Fatcow, Justhost, AsmallOrange, InMotion, WebhostingHub, Arvixe, GoDaddy, GreenGeeks and A2Hosting.)

-Not only that, but they have the fastest issue resolution time via chat:
+Not only that, but siteground have the fastest issue resolution time via chat:

 I was pretty impressed… but…